Pillars of Digital Leadership in Governance

 At the core of modern governance is the need for government to develop the capacity to communicate effectively with all constituents.
 It’s one of the key ingredients for sustainable development — as a result of leveraging appropriate channels for effective citizen engagement at all levels of governance.

-Understanding that our society is becoming increasingly enhanced and reliant on technology, and that there’s a rapid change in the behaviours of people and how they interact with the world around them, it calls for a collective change in our approach to governance.
+Understanding that our society is becoming increasingly enhanced and reliant on technology and that there’s a rapid change in the behaviours of people and how they interact with the world around them, calls for a collective change in our approach to governance.

 Let’s explore some elements of digital leadership in governance (